bschwede/linkenhancer/README.md

 * *url* = service url to be called
   standard: the parameter value / given record id (param-value) will be appended to the end of the url It can also be a function provided, that accepts as parameter (id, title) and returns an object `{ url, title }`.
 This returned title will be set instead of the name-property.
-* *cname* = CSS class name(s) whitespace separated
+- *cname* = [CSS](https://en.wikipedia.org/wiki/CSS) class name(s) whitespace separated
 * *help* = optional array of objects `[{n:'', e:''},..]` to illustrate the use of a non standard target (where the url-property is a function) by examples (in e), provided with explanatory text (in n).
 This information is listed in the markdown help.

 `I18N` is an JavaScript object passed through from this module.

-Any [CSS](https://en.wikipedia.org/wiki/CSS) rules required are best added via the “CSS and JS” module.
-Only the definition of the icon as a background image is actually needed - referencing as data: URL (see also: [mdn web docs - data: URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data)).
+Any CSS rules required are best added via the [“CSS and JS” module](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_f%C3%BCr_Administratoren/Module#CSS_und_JS).
+Only the definition of the icon (size 30 x 30 pixels is sufficient) as a background image is actually needed - referencing as data: URL (see also: [mdn web docs - data: URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data)).
 For example: `.icon-whatever { background-image: url(...) }`